Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 ..
 Tarun: Any one Please go through description below for Static vs Dynamic and suggest improvement or any thing I have misunderstated.

-..
-Note:
-    This topic is covered as - Object identification for Static content and Object identification for Dynamic contents.
-The examples described here are specific to Java but should not be very hard to implement on the scripting language of your choice.
+This topic is explained as - Object identification for Static content and Object identification for Dynamic contents.
+The examples described here are specific to Java and must have equivalent in the language of your choice.

 Object Identification for Static HTML Objects